TheRedSpy15/blazedcloud-landing/src/content/homepage/index.md

   - title: "\"But I already use [X], how is this better?\""
     lottie: "/lottie/cloud-computer.json"
-    content: "We don't claim to be better; we offer a choice.
-Your data should be in your hands, not controlled by one giant.
-Here's why Blazed Cloud stands out:"
+    content: "We don't claim to be better, but here's how Blazed Cloud stand out from the crowd:"
     bulletpoints:
-    - "**5 GB Free Tier:** Begin your Blazed journey without breaking the bank."
+    - "**5 GB Free Tier:** Blaze without breaking the bank."
     - "**Publicly Viewable Code:** See the transparency in our development."
     - "**Lightweight App:** No space hogging, just the essentials."
     - "**Competitive Pricing:** $10 monthly per terabyte – because quality doesn't have to be expensive."
+    - "**Anti Big Brother:** We're Software Engineers, not data analysts."
+    - "**Built and growing based on feedback:** Have a suggestion? we'd love to hear it through email or GitHub!"
     button:
       enable: false
       label: "Start Tracking"